Departmental Learning Outcomes

 - Program Indicators.
 A list of Program Indicators that fell below the stated threshold and the related modification plan.
 Program Indicators are the following:

-- Required: full-time to part-time instructor ratio, success by delivery method, graduation & retention rates
+- Required: full-time to part-time instructor ratio, success by delivery method, graduation & retention rates, as posted on Learning College Data Center in Moodle

 - Voluntary: transfer rate, job placement, aggregate course evaluation data, and licensure passing rates